f5devcentral/f5-velos-training/docs/monitoring_velos.rst

     }

-LCD Status from the API
+LCD Inventory from the API
 -----------------------

 The chassis LCD panel status can be queried via the following API command: